kevancress/MeasureIt_ARCH/README.md

 #### Selected Object Only Toggle (Ghost Icon)

- * When disabled, MeasureIt_ARCH will only show items belonging to currently selected objects.
+ * When disabled, MeasureIt_ARCH will only show elements attached to the currently selected objects.

+#### Highlight Active (Cursor & Eye Icon)

+  * When enabled, the active MeasureIt_ARCH element will be highlighted in Blender's selection color.

 #### Show Gizmos (Arrow Icon)

- * When enabled MeasureIt_ARCH will show gizmos for the selected object.
+ * When enabled MeasureIt_ARCH will show gizmos for all elements attached to the selected object.

 #### Add Dimensions